Streamline customer purchase journey for e-commerce efficiency

 01 Understand Users

-Results show it's difficult for users to look for the right product to purchase
+Results show it's difficult to find the products to purchase

 We released a quick online survey on the website to collect end-users behavior and feedbacks from different countries.